mikelodder7/rusqlite/README.md

 ## License

-Rusqlcipher is available under the Apache Version2 license.
+Rusqlcipher is available under the Apache Version 2 license.
 See the LICENSE file for more info.
 Rusqlite is available under the MIT license.
-See the LICENSE file for more info.
+See the ORIGLICENSE file for more info.